Tochemey/goakt/README.md

 - One can remove nodes.
 However, to avoid losing data, one need to scale down the cluster to the minimum number of nodes which started the cluster.

-Note: At the moment when a node is removed from the cluster, all actors on the given node are no longer accessible.
-The remaining members of the cluster will still function as expected.
-There is some ongoing work to address that issue.
-One can look at the following [discussion](https://github.com/Tochemey/goakt/discussions/304)
+### Redeployment

+When a node leaves the cluster, as long as the cluster quorum is stable, its actors are redeployed on the remaining nodes of the cluster.
+The redeployed actors are created with **_their initial state_**.
+To be able to recover from their current state before the cluster topology change, one needs to persist their state into a distributed storage and recover from there using the `PreStart` hook.

 ### Built-in Discovery Providers